classicrob/simply-jekyll/_notes/Chat Interview with Licat about Community Building in Obsidian.md

 ---
-Chat Interview with Licat about Community Building in Obsidian
+title: Chat Interview with Licat about Community Building in Obsidian
 ---
-Below is a chat I had via Discord with Licat, one of the co-founders of Obsidian, an excellent application that I use for all of the markdown files on this website.
+Below is a chat I had via Discord with Licat, one of the co-founders of Obsidian, an excellent application that I use for editing all of the markdown files on this website.
 I'm working on developing a community for [[GuidedTrack]], so this conversation was incredibly helpful.
-The conversation is minimally edited.

-**Robert Haisfield**

-I'm curious about a lot of things.
-For context, I'm working on the onboarding for guidedtrack.com right now, and I'm developing a community plan

 I'm a behavioral product strategist.
 That means I like to think about design decisions with respect to how they influence user behavior.

 For example, how does the medium of communication influence the frequency with which users interact?
 How can intentional decisions about a product's community influence user behavior?
 And in Obsidian, I've seen a lot of intentional decisions.

-I'd love to explore that with you.
+Huge round of appreciation for Licat for discussing the subject with me.
+Without further ado, here's the interview!

+**Robert Haisfield**

+What do you think makes the Obsidian community successful?

 **Licat**